C0D1UM/technical-standard/angular/coding-styles/README.md

 - #### HTML

-  These is the configuration that consistent with style guild.
+  These is the configuration that consistent with style guide.

   | Title | Value |
   |--------|----------------|